Hey Nutrition Lady

 How do you make chipotle hummus?

-Like I said up top, making your own hummus is stupid easy.
+Like I said up top, making your own hummus is stupidly easy.
 It's literally a matter of tossing some ingredients into your food processor (I have this one, and it's a freaking beast) and blending it up.

 You *do* need some sort of blending machine to make hummus at home, whether it's a food processor, blender, Ninja, or whatever the kids are blending things with these days.